orweinberger/bitcoin-merchant-api/README.md

   }
   ```

 3. **/payment/secure/\<BITCOIN ADDRESS\>** - This endpoint will move the received amount (if it matches the original requested amount) to the cold wallet address you've defined in your `default.yml` file.
-Example:
+Response example:

   ```
   {